diskuv/dkml-workflows-regular-example/README.md

 # dkml-workflows-regular-example

-A "regular" example for the [dkml-workflows](https://github.com/diskuv/dkml-workflows#dkml-workflows) collection of GitHub Action workflows.
+A "regular" example for the [dkml-workflows](https://github.com/diskuv/dkml-workflows#dkml-workflows) collection of GitHub Action, GitLab CI/CD and desktop workflows.
 DKML helps you distribute native OCaml applications on the most common operating systems.
 In particular the [setup-dkml.yml@v1] of [dkml-workflows] builds:
 * Windows libraries and executables with the traditional Visual Studio compiler, avoiding hard-to-debug runtime issued caused by compiler incompatibilities